wellgrisa/react-css-variables-themed/packages/scss/README.md

 For the [full and interactive documentation go here](https://wellgrisa.github.io/tame-your-theme/).

-The main idea of this lib is to help creating themes by using [CSS custom variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties#Inheritance_of_CSS_Variables) alongside with [HSL](https://vanseodesign.com/web-design/hue-saturation-and-lightness/) colors and the [CSS Object Model](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model) to change the css variables in runtime.
+The main aim of the [`@tame-your-theme/scss`](https://www.npmjs.com/package/@tame-your-theme/scss) is to help creating themes by using [CSS custom variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties#Inheritance_of_CSS_Variables) alongside with [HSL](https://vanseodesign.com/web-design/hue-saturation-and-lightness/) colors.

-To achieve that, this lib is split in two packages:

-- [`@tame-your-theme/scss`](https://www.npmjs.com/package/@tame-your-theme/scss) - scss helper functions to create themed css variable colors, themed color harmonies
-- [`@tame-your-theme/css-style-declaration`](https://www.npmjs.com/package/@tame-your-theme/css-style-declaration) - native css style declarations api helper to change theme in run time

-Each package can be used independently.
+Besides creating the css variables with hsl colors, this lib also has some functions to create colors harmonies (which are best seen in [here](https://wellgrisa.github.io/tame-your-theme/)):

+- @create-theme-color-complementary
+- @create-theme-color-split-complementary
+- @create-theme-color-triadic
+- @create-theme-color-tetradic
+- @create-theme-color-analogous

+This lib is totally usable on its own, the idea is to have a helper to create css variables colors which are much easier to manipulate.

-If you don't need to change in run time, you can just use the [`@tame-your-theme/scss`](https://www.npmjs.com/package/@tame-your-theme/scss) to create your variables and play with its colors easily.
+If you have to change themes in runtime either by giving options of dark and white themes or by having themes loaded asynchronously you can use this lib alongside with [`@tame-your-theme/css-style-declaration`](https://www.npmjs.com/package/@tame-your-theme/css-style-declaration).

+The following installation is covering both libs.

 # Installation